Random fields and the geometry of Wiener space

-Writing $\delta$ for the dual of $D$ under the Gaussian measure, the Ornstein--Uhlenbeck operator $L$ can be written as, $L=-\delta D$.
-Using the well known Kr\'{e}e--Meyer inequalities, we can equivalently define the space $D^p_k(X;\real)$ as the class of functions $f\in L^p(X)$ such that

-This second definition lets us extend the definition of the Sobolev spaces $D^p_{\a}(X;\real)$, to fractional, as well as negative, values of $\a$ (cf. \cite{Watanabe93}).
-The Sobolev spaces $D^p_{-\a}(X;\real)$ for $\a>0$, as in the case of Euclidean space, are the spaces of distributions, defined as the dual of $D^q_{\a}(X;\real)$ where, as usual, $\frac{1}{q} + \frac{1}{p}=1$.
+where $L$ is the Ornstein--Uhlenbeck operator defined on the Wiener space.
+Writing~$D$ as the Gross--Sobolev derivative and $\delta$ as its dual under the Wiener measure, $L=-\delta D$.
+The Sobolev spaces $D^p_{-\a}(X;\real)$ for $\a>0$ are the spaces of distributions, defined as the dual of $D^q_{\a}(X;\real)$, where, as usual, $p^{-1}+q^{-1}=1$.
 Throughout this paper, whenever appropriate, we will adopt this convention.